NineTor90/csv-search-bot/README.md

    export ALLOWED_USER_IDS="123456789"
    ```
    For multiple people, separate with commas: `"123456789,987654321"`.
 3. Restart the bot.
-Anyone not on the list gets "Sorry, you're not authorized to use this bot." for every command and message.
+Anyone not on the list gets an "Access denied" message for every command and message.

+## Interface notes

+- Messages use Telegram's HTML formatting (bold labels, monospace values,
+  divider lines) for a cleaner, more "dashboard"-like look than plain text.
+- All user-provided and CSV-cell text is HTML-escaped before being sent, so a
+  cell containing `<`, `>`, or `&` won't break formatting or get interpreted
+  as markup.
+- The bot shows a "typing…" indicator while parsing an upload or running a
+  search, so it doesn't feel unresponsive on larger files.
+- The command menu (the `/` button in Telegram's chat UI) is registered
+  automatically on startup — no need to configure it manually via BotFather.

 ## Notes / limitations